MicrosoftDocs/azure-dev-docs/articles/javascript/how-to/with-database/use-azure-cache-for-redis-db.md

 ---
 title: Use JavaScript with Redis on Azure
-description: To create or move your Redis database to Azure, you need a Azure Cache for Redis resource. ms.topic: how-to ms.date: 02/17/2021 ms.custom: devx-track-js
+description: To create or move your Redis database to Azure, you need an Azure Cache for Redis resource. ms.topic: how-to ms.date: 02/17/2021 ms.custom: devx-track-js